 Wasps Nest Identification

-Wasp is a term that covers most flying, stinging insects that are not bees.
-We won’t comment here on the few ants that fly and sting as they are rare and easier to differentiate.
+Do you have a wasps nest or are they beneficial bees?
+The term Wasps covers most flying, stinging insects that are not bees.
+Some species of ants also fly and sting, but they are rare and easier to differentiate from wasps.

 Three Primary Types